dewiweb/Holophonix-chataigne-module/README.md

 # Holophonix-Chataigne-Module

-A Chataigne's Module to interact with [Holophonix](https://holophonix.xyz) spatial audio processor
+An experimental Chataigne's Module to interact with [Holophonix](https://holophonix.xyz) spatial audio processor.

+Main purpose is to create cues(or scenes) of tracks 3D positions(XYZ or AED) and Gains to reload them similar a lighting cues logic.

 ## Installation